Subscribe to stay updated

 Most new cell phones have some form of an internal insert that's been engineered to also accommodate a manual, charger, headphones and other accessories.

 The strength of internal inserts is that they are made specifically to fill the space between a product, and it's packaging.

 There's absolutely no movement at all.

 - Products that have multiple accessories

 - Extremely fragile and delicate products (glass, porcelain etc.)

 Custom tissue paper

-Custom tissue paper is probably one of the most common void fillers for e-commerce brands.
+Custom tissue paper and packaging paper is probably one of the most common void fillers for e-commerce brands.

 Customised tissue paper might not add a whole lot of protection, but it does add a lot of class to high-end luxury packaging.